U.S. Initial Quality Study (IQS)

 IS YOUR VEHICLE OPERATING AS INTENDED – AND AS EXPECTED?

-With the automotive industry in the midst of recovery and competition increasingly fierce, automakers are challenged to design and produce models that sustain the high levels of initial quality that consumers have come to expect.
-Even as the industry achieves new quality and customer satisfaction benchmarks, consumers’ expectations continue to rise, so it is critical that automakers understand what has the greatest impact on consumers’ perceptions of vehicle quality and identify the greatest needs for improvement, not only to satisfy their expectations, but also to remain competitive.
+With competition becoming increasingly fierce, automakers must constantly design and produce models that achieve the extraordinary levels of initial quality that consumers have come to expect.
+Even as the industry achieves new quality benchmarks, consumers’ expectations continually rise.
+It is critical that automakers and suppliers fully understand customer requirements, how well they are meeting these requirements, who is performing best, and what they need to do to catch up.

-The study examines 233 problems, which are organized into eight categories:
+The study examines 233 problems, which are organized into nine categories:

 - Driving Experience

 - Features/Controls/Displays (FCD)

 Entering its 34th year, IQS has undergone major enhancements, including: